CosmosOSProjectArchive/AquaOS/README.md

 Features:
 FAT FileSystem

 Text editor(work-in-progress)

 Basic OS commands

+Aquapps!

 ## (New) feature: Aquapps!
 Aquapps are __very__ simple applications written in the ASCS coding language, a __very__ simplified version of C#.

-Aquapp files are files ending in .aquapp, .aquaa, and .ascsa.
+Aquapp files are files ending in .aquapp, .aquaa, .sca, .scaqp and .ascsa.

 Read below to learn how to make an aquapp!

 ## What's new (for 0.40 kernel):